huajianmao/pyleet/README.md

  4. Create a test file `test_a00xxtitle.py` in the `tests`, and write your test cases in this file.

  5. Test your solution with `make test`.

+ 6. Before you commit code, it would be better to run `make check` to check the code style.